rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 curl: (56) OpenSSL SSL_read: error:1409445C:SSL routines:ssl3_read_bytes:tlsv13 alert certificate required, errno 0
 ```

-* As we can see the curl is not successful, and if we check the last part of the output we have an Openssl error:
+* As we can see, the curl is not successful, and if we check the last part of the output we have an OpenSSL error:

 ```sh
 curl: (56) OpenSSL SSL_read: error:1409445C:SSL routines:ssl3_read_bytes:tlsv13 alert certificate required, errno 0
 ```

-as we expected the client certificate is requested by the Ingress pods, because it's configured in the ingress controller.
+As expected, the client certificate is requested by the Ingress pods, because it is configured in the Ingress Controller.

-* Let's try with curl and with the proper certificates to execute then the same curl to the ingress controller.
+* Let's try with curl and with the proper certificates to execute the same request to the Ingress Controller.
 We will use:

 ```sh
 curl --cacert certs/cacert.pem --cert certs/client.cert.pem --key private/client.key.pem  -LIv https://console-openshift-console.apps.ocp.rober.lab -k